MorganXDX/Documents/README.md

 # LearningNotes
-This is a my notes book.
+This is a my notebook.
-if you need it you can download it.
+if you need it, you can download it.